Stoff-Studios/Stoff2D/README.md

 - entity component system (see component.h)

 ## Dependencies
-- glfw

-Linux users will need some glfw dependencies, check out the Installing Dependencies section here if you get errors. https://www.glfw.org/docs/latest/compile.html
+Linux users will need some glfw dependencies since glfw is built as a submodule, check out the "Installing Dependencies" section here if you get errors. https://www.glfw.org/docs/latest/compile.html

 ## Build